 How to Stop Snoring

-Snoring is more than just an embarrassing problem; it's a red flag indicator of an impaired airway that occurs when the soft tissue of your upper airway collapses into your throat, constricting or closing your airway while you sleep.
+Snoring is more than just an embarrassing noise; it's a red flag indicator of an impaired airway.
+Snoring occurs when the soft tissue of your upper airway collapses into your throat, constricting or closing your airway while you sleep.
 The snoring sound occurs when air passes over the relaxed tissue, causing it to vibrate as you inhale and exhale.

 - A deviated septum.